-ETFs offer a way to own a basket of preferred shares, which provides more diversification than just owning a single stock, and is more efficient than buying multiple stocks.
-The iShares S&P 500 US Preferred Stock Index Fund (PFF) and the PowerShares Preferred Portfolio (PGX) are two of the largest and most popular ETFs in the space.
+ETFs offer a way to own a basket of preferred shares that provide more diversification than just owning a single stock, and they are more efficient than buying multiple stocks.
+The iShares S&P 500 US Preferred Stock Index Fund (PFF ) and the PowerShares Preferred Portfolio (PGX ) are two of the largest and most popular ETFs in the space.

 Interest Rates Matter

 Like a bond, interest rates have an inverse effect on the price of preferred shares.
-When interest rates rise, this puts downward pressure on the price.
-When interest rates fall, this puts upward pressure on the price of preferred shares.
+When interest rates rise, it puts downward pressure on the price.
+When interest rates fall, there is upward pressure on the price of preferred shares.
 This is because the dividend payment is fixed, so if interest rates rise, the price will fall so that the new yield on the security is market competitive.
-Similarly, when interest rates fall, the price will rise to reduce the yield and once again make it market competitive [see 10 Questions About ETFs You've Been Too Afraid To Ask].
+Similarly, when interest rates fall, the price will rise to reduce the yield and once again make it market competitive.

-As Mariela Jobson–Vice President and portfolio manager at iShares–points out though, preferred shares are a hybrid; therefore you can’t expect the same direct price-to-interest rate relationship that’s seen in the bond market.
+As Mariela Jobson, Vice President and Portfolio Manager at iShares, reminds us, preferred shares are a hybrid; therefore, investors can’t expect the same direct price-to-interest rate relationship that’s seen in the bond market.
 Like common stock, a rosy outlook and rising interest rates due to a strong economy may also help bolster preferred shares, somewhat offsetting the negative price effect of rising interest rates.

 The current Federal Reserve policy has been to keep rates low.
-The current target rate midway through 2013 is 0 to 0.25%, and has been since late 2008.
+The current target rate midway through 2015 is 0 to 0.25%, and has been so since late 2008.
 The low yield offered in money market instruments has increased the popularity of higher yielding preferred shares.
 Preferred shares are likely to continue to hold prominence in a low interest rate environment, but will decline if interest rates are forced up.
-Unlike bonds though, preferred share ETFs are a hybrid, and therefore will likely be less negatively affected by rising interest rates.
+However, since these share are a hybrid, they will likely be less negatively affected by rising interest rates.

 Not All Preferred Stock ETFs Offer High Yields

-One of the key benefits of preferred shares are that they typically offer attractive yields, but not all ETFS actually deliver on that.
+One of the key benefits of preferred shares is that they typically offer attractive yields, but not all ETFs actually deliver on that.

-Below, we highlight the top performing funds in the category according to dividend yield (as of July 10, 2013) [see also How To Pick The Right ETF Every Time].
+Below, we highlight the top performing funds in the category according to dividend yield (as of May 19, 2015):

 Disclosure: No positions at time of writing.